US marks 20 years since 9/11, in shadow of Afghan war's end

-NEW YORK — Twenty years ago, the 11th of September dawned as just a date.
-By midnight, it was 9/11, the staggering starting point for a new era of terror, war, politics, patriotism and tragedy.
+But “as we carry these 20 years forward, I find sustenance in a continuing appreciation for all of those who rose to be more than ordinary people,” Low said.

+Biden was also scheduled to pay respects at the two other sites where the 9/11 conspirators crashed the jets: the Pentagon and a field near Shanksville, Pennsylvania.
+Together, the attacks killed nearly 3,000 people.

-The U.S. marks the milestone anniversary Saturday under the pall of a pandemic and in the shadow of a frantic withdrawal from Afghanistan, which fell to the same militant rulers who gave safe haven to the plotters of the 2001 attacks.
+The anniversary unfolded under the pall of a pandemic and in the shadow of the U.S. withdrawal from Afghanistan, now ruled by the same militants who gave safe haven to the 9/11 plotters.

 “It’s hard because you hoped that this would just be a different time and a different world.
-But sometimes history starts to repeat itself and not in the best of ways,” said Thea Trinidad, who lost her father in the attacks and has signed up to read victims' names at the ceremony at ground zero in New York.
+But sometimes history starts to repeat itself and not in the best of ways,” said Thea Trinidad, who lost her father in the attacks and read victims' names at the ceremony at ground zero in New York.

-President Joe Biden is scheduled to travel to all three attack sites: New York's World Trade Center, the Pentagon and a field near Shanksville, Pennsylvania.

-In a video released Friday night, he mourned the ongoing losses of 9/11.
+In a video released Friday night, Biden mourned the ongoing losses of 9/11.

 “Children have grown up without parents, and parents have suffered without children,” said Biden, a childhood friend of the father of a Sept.
 11 victim, Davis Grier Sezna Jr.